Thyroxine (the Thyroid hormone)Hormones(part 3)

 Note: By directly working with the liver you can indirectly balance the hormonal system.
 And by improving your hormonal system, not only will you lose weight but your associated symptoms will also improve.

-Lisa Fitzgibbon is a qualified (2006), experienced and registered Naturopath and Medical Herbalist.
-She runs her own private practice OOMPH, in Grey Lynn (Auckland, New Zealand).
-Lisa has been involved in the Natural Health industry for 13 years.
+Lisa has been involved in the Natural Health industry for 16 years.
 She draws on her professional training and experience, as well as her own personal experience to bring you realistic, holistic health advice.